-The Aircraft Owners and Pilots Association on Friday, June 17, announced the creation of two new $5,000 scholarships, the AOPA Flight Training Scholarship and the Erral Lea Plymate Memorial Scholarship, which will help two student pilots pursue an FAA Sport, Recreational, or Private Pilot certificate.
 Applications for the scholarships are now being accepted online.
-The deadline for application is August 19, 2011.
-The scholarship winners will be announced at the AOPA Aviation Summit in Hartford, Conn., Sept.
-22-24, 2011.
+The deadline for application is Aug.
+19. The scholarship winners will be announced at the AOPA Aviation Summit in Hartford, Conn., Sept.
+22 through 24.

-"Even though we’re unable to fund everyone’s flight training, it’s undoubtedly worthwhile to help two dedicated student pilots succeed," added Jennifer Storm, AOPA’s director of flight training initiatives.
-"Both the AOPA Flight Training Scholarship and the Erral Lee Plymate Memorial Scholarship will certainly ease financial concerns for the two recipients."
+“Even though we’re unable to fund everyone’s flight training, it’s undoubtedly worthwhile to help two dedicated student pilots succeed,” added Jennifer Storm, AOPA director of flight training initiatives.
+“Both the AOPA Flight Training Scholarship and the Erral Lea Plymate Memorial Scholarship will certainly ease financial concerns for the two recipients.”

 The scholarships are available to any AOPA member who is a U.S. citizen, is at least 16 years old, and holds a student pilot certificate but has not yet passed the FAA practical test.
 Complete eligibility requirements are available online.